mtps3/Mtps3.github.io/_drafts/2017-04-24-plaidctf-pykemon.md

 Huh.
 That doesn't look right, does it?

-I was just about to give up on decoding the session when **skogler** had an idea: "maybe it's compressed?"
+We were just about to give up on decoding the session when **skogler** had an idea: "maybe it's compressed?"

 ```
 In [5]: with open("data", "wb") as f: